 People Like Us – Sing

-transferring music of the collective subconscious into a dreamy landscape (2010, Illegal Art)
+Music of the collective unconscious, transposed into a dreamlike landscape.
+(2010, Illegal Art)

 Holger Hiller – Budapest – Bukarest